-RIFIFI, Jules Dassin’s quintessential 1955 noir/heist thriller, had quite an impact on the European crime movie genre in its day though most of its imitators or similarly inspired creations rarely found distribution in the U.S. except as English-dubbed second features in limited runs in a few major cities like New York.
-And I have yet to read of any major film critics or movie buffs like Quentin Tarantino championing any of the Rififi knockoffs.
+Rififi, Jules Dassin’s quintessential 1955 noir/heist thriller, had quite an impact on the European crime movie genre in its day, although most of its imitators or similarly inspired creations rarely found distribution in the U.S. except as English-dubbed second features in limited runs in a few major cities like New York.
+I have yet to read of any major film critics or movie buffs like Quentin Tarantino championing any of the Rififi knockoffs.
 But for anyone with a soft spot for heist films, you might enjoy sampling some of these lesser efforts, particularly RIFIFI IN TOKYO (1963).

 Since the film is set in Tokyo in the early sixties, you expect a leap forward in terms of technology from the painstaking heist maneuvers on display in the original Rififi…and you get it with the Bank of Tokyo’s multiple surveillance monitors, 24-hour security guards, time release vault doors, and various electronics and hardware carried by the thieves to hack the system.
-All of it is downplayed however with little fanfare and the thrill of the heist is less important to Deray than an all-pervasive sense of doom and futility that reaches a crescendo in the robbery’s wake and qualifies this as a true noir.
+All of it is downplayed with little fanfare because the thrill of the heist is less important to Deray than an all-pervasive sense of doom and futility.
+It reaches a crescendo in the robbery’s wake and qualifies this as a true noir.

 There are flaws of course.
 Some intriguing characters and situations are introduced and never developed.
 For example, we get a brief glimpse of Asami at home with her parents and her brother (who is also her partner in crime).
 With her job as a nightclub hostess/escort, Asami appears to be the family’s sole provider but the parents’ disdain for her and her profession (with its mob connections) are obvious in the way they ignore her gift of a television set, refusing to even turn it on.
 No further attempt is made though to explore the generational, cultural and widening moral gulf between Asami and her parents.
 It’s not that kind of movie but makes me wonder what would have been the result if Yasujiro Ozu had directed a crime drama.
 Much more distracting is the erratic and unconventional editing which is fascinating at times with its jump-cuts and butcher shop sound edits but also occasionally disorienting and destructive to building suspense in the final third of RIFIFI IN TOKYO when a gang war erupts as Van Hekken and his team infiltrate the bank.

-Still, the biggest challenge of the film is the poorly translated subtitles (on the DVD version available from ETC, more info below).
+Still, the biggest challenge of the film is the poorly translated subtitles (on the DVD version available from ETC).
 Instead of the usual hard-to-read white subtitles for black and white movies, these are highlighted nicely in yellow but – oy vey! – they often are barely coherent.
+They seem to be translated on the fly by some automated language translation app.
 Luckily, you can comprehend most of the plot and its unraveling without too much effort but the subtitles add an unintentional comic element and some translations are delightfully daffy.
 Often sentences have the wrong pronoun or are missing one or more words or are awkwardly structured such as:

 “Damn you.
 Get yourself to another.”